hardwario/docs/chester/catalog-applications/common-functionality.md

 ## Button Behaviour

 Applications define actions for the mainboard button.
 The actions are chosen based on the number of consecutive presses of the button.
-Before an action is executed, **CHESTER** will blink the orange LED *N* times, indicating the amount of consecutive presses.
+Before an action is executed, **CHESTER** will blink the orange LED once for each button press, indicating the amount of consecutive presses.
 The actions are:

 | Number of presses | Action                                      |
 | :---------------: | :------------------------------------------ |